chobbledotcom/en14960/README.md

 After checking out the repo, run `bundle install` to install dependencies.
 Then, run `bundle exec rspec` to run the tests.

 To install this gem onto your local machine, run `bundle exec rake install`.

-## Releasing

-This gem uses GitHub Actions for automated releases to RubyGems.

-To release a new version:

-1. Update the version number in `lib/en14960/version.rb`
-2. Commit the change: `git commit -am "Bump version to x.y.z"`
-3. Create a tag: `git tag -a vx.y.z -m "Release version x.y.z"`
-4. Push the tag: `git push origin vx.y.z`

-The GitHub Action will automatically:
-- Build the gem
-- Publish it to RubyGems
-- Create a GitHub release with the gem file attached

-**Note**: You need to set up RubyGems authentication in your GitHub repository settings.
-Add a repository secret named `GEM_HOST_API_KEY` with your RubyGems API key.

 ## Contributing